TIMELINE

 We want to ensure that our business partners can easily find the packages they need.

-Align the website visually with the Milan Olympic branding
+Align the website visually with new branding guidelines

 USER